0n5/cheat-scripts/docker/docker-basics.md

 #### Informational:

 	$ docker info           # test install and gather info
 	$ docker ps             # lists all running containers
 	$ docker ps -a 		    # lists all containers running or not
 	$ docker ps -l 		    # shows the last container that was run
 	$ docker images		    # lists all of the images available
+	$ docker search [image] # searches for images availabe in docker hub

+#### Repositories:

+	$ docker pull ubuntu:14.04  	# will pull down Ubuntu 14.04

+#### Docker Hub:

+	$ docker login                             # logs in to the docker hub
+	$ docker commit [ID] [REPOSITORY/IMAGE     # commits to docker hub

+	$ docker commit -m "New Image" -a "Author" [ID] [REPOSITORY/IMAGE]:tag
+											   # adds message, author and tag

 #### Flags: